surfer190/fixes/python/all-about-mod-wsgi.md

 ### Virtual Environments

+You use the `python-home` argument to specify the virtual environment folder from which to run your application.
+You can also use `python-path` to specify colon seperated values to add to your search path.

+Eg.

+    WSGIDaemonProcess example.co.za python-home=/var/www/example_site/env python-path=/var/www/example_site

 > When using a Python virtual environment with mod_wsgi, it is very important that it has been created using the same Python installation that mod_wsgi was originally compiled for

 **You cannot for example force mod_wsgi to use a Python virtual environment created using Python 3.5 when mod_wsgi was originally compiled for Python 2.7**

+### Compiling mod_wsgi from source to match your virtual env you use to run your application

-So I tried to install mod_wsgi with python 3.6, which means I needed to download the release and compile it from source with:
+So I tried to install `mod_wsgi` with `python 3.6`, which means I needed to download the release and compile it from source with:

     cd /opt/mod_wsgi-4.6.5
     sudo ./configure --with-python=/usr/local/bin/python3.6